Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 Meanwhile some anti-caffeine crusaders are demanding that caffeine addiction be included in the Diagnostic and Statistical Manual of Mental Disorders, considered “the bible of mental disorders."

 So who are these javaphobes that want to transform our pot of perk into a mental power play?
 Perhaps they're the same people that Ron Paul warned us about in 2004:

 "A presidential initiative called The 'New Freedom Commission on Mental Health' has issued a report recommending forced mental health screening for every child in America, including preschool children.
 The goal is to promote the patently false idea that we have a nation of children with undiagnosed mental disorders crying out for treatment."

-Funny, isn't it, how people who want everything to be classified as a mental disorder never seem to get around to classifying themselves.
+Funny, isn't it, how people who want everything to be classified as a mental disorder never seem to get around to classifying themselves in the same terms.

-So, using terms these people can comprehend, those who love power are powerphiliacs.
+So, using language these people can comprehend, those who love power are powerphiliacs.
 Those who become addicted to power are addicto-powerphiliacs.

 Here's how their game works: whoever makes the first accusation is automatically the winner.